You are reading in the free online book, Fellowship With God in the Sixth Path.

 Step 3) SPIRITUAL OBJECTIVES

 These three particular questions are very important.
 By using them, a small group may receive God's truth, pray, worship and build the body of Christ even though an expert in the scriptures is not available to teach.
 Using the first two questions on a short passage helps to discourage speculation and disputes (1 Timothy 1:4).
 They also help to keep us from going beyond what is written ( 1 Corinthians 3:1 -- 4:7, especially 4:6).
 The third question enables us to understand and do the application.
-It brings us into direct communication with the person of God Almighty, Yahweh... into actual intimate fellowship with Him.
+It will bring us into direct communication with the person of God Almighty, Yahweh... into actual intimate fellowship with Him.
 These three steps will bring about excellent understanding of scripture, greater unity and a more worshipful experience than a human analytical approach to the Bible.

 Many do not know what to pray.
 Direct the group's attention to the section titled "What Can I Pray?" in the lower part of the Agenda page.
 That section lists a broad cross section of prayers endorsed by scripture.
 So, members will learn to pray scripturally in the Four Step Bible Study.